dmx-systems/dmx-documentation/docs/user.rst

 .. image:: _static/deep-link-topic-map-with-topic.jpg

-The state of the detail panel is reflected in the URL, too:
+The state of the Detail Panel is reflected in the URL, too:
 It changes depending on the tab you have opened.

 .. image:: _static/deep-link-topic-map-with-topic-in-edit-mode.jpg